 From the plateaux of the Dogon country to the bush of Burkina Faso and laboratories in Europe, like in a scientific thriller, we will follow the fascinating chronicles of the development of this first vaccine and the polemics it will provoke in the months to come.

-CO-PRODUCTION: Arte, RTVC señalcolombia, TV5 Monde, Canal Futura, NRK, RTP, TG4, Ceska TV
+Production: ZED for ARTE, RTVC señalcolombia, TV5 Monde, Canal Futura, NRK, RTP, TG4, Ceska TV

-Author: Vincent Gaullier
+Writer: Vincent Gaullier

 Available versions: French, Neutral Spanish, English